 Try this recipe by Anszelika Trzebiatowskaour.

 Polish Apple Cake or Jabłecznik

 Jabłecznik (pronounced ya-bwech-neek) or Polish apple cake is made of sponge, sometimes yeast cake or puff pastry.
-There is thick apple filling between soft fluffly layers flavored with lemon.
-Personaly, I love this cake the next day straight from the refrigerator cold with my coffee.
+There is thick apple filling between soft fluffy layers flavored with lemon.
+Personally, I love this cake the next day straight from the refrigerator cold with my coffee.
 A nice decadent breakfast – Dzień dobry!

 Try this recipe by Polish Your Kitchen.
 I love her website.
 She has an exhaustive supply of recipes and easy-peasy tutorials on her Youtube channel.

 Polish Rice With Apples or Ryz Z Jablkami

 Polish Rice With Apples is really a kind of rice pudding.
 I love rice pudding.

 So cozy and comforting and warm and delicious.
 There is a Polish recipe that includes a cinnamony-sweet layer of apple.
 What better way to while away the crisp autumn day than by indulging in a dish of cooked vanilla-flavored rice and stewed apples topped with sweetened sour cream?

 As with most Polish dessert recipes, there is little to no sugar in this one which allows for the full flavor of the apples to carry the dessert.